SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Swift's access control model is based on the concept of modules and source files.

-A :newTerm:`module` is a single unit of code distribution --- a framework or application that is built and shipped as a single entity and that can be imported by another module with Swift's ``import`` keyword.
+A :newTerm:`module` is a single unit of code distribution --- a framework or application that is built and shipped as a single unit and that can be imported by another module with Swift's ``import`` keyword.

 Each build target (such as an app bundle or framework) in Xcode